duckdb/duckdb-web/docs/archive/0.6/sql/functions/patternmatching.md

 ---
+expanded: Functions
 layout: docu
+railroad: expressions/like.js
+redirect_from:
+- docs/archive/0.6.1/sql/functions/patternmatching
+selected: Documentation/Functions/Pattern Matching
 title: Pattern Matching
-selected: Documentation/Functions/Pattern Matching
-expanded: Functions
-railroad: expressions/like.js
 ---

 ## Pattern Matching
 There are four separate approaches to pattern matching provided by DuckDB: the traditional SQL `LIKE` operator, the more recent `SIMILAR TO` operator (added in SQL:1999), a `GLOB` operator, and POSIX-style regular expressions.